-Our 2014 Alpha summer reading assignment for incoming freshmen is Tattoos on the Heart by Fr.
-Gregory Boyle.
+Our 2015 Alpha summer reading assignment for incoming freshmen is The Long Loneliness by Dorothy Day.

-The book selected by our Alpha Seminar faculty for all incoming freshmen to read this summer is Tattoos on the Heart: The Power of Boundless Compassion by Fr.
-Greg Boyle.
-In the book, the Jesuit priest describes his experience launching Homeboy Industries in East Los Angeles, California, as "the largest gang intervention, rehabilitation and re-entry program in the United States."
-The book should be read before moving to campus in August and will be a featured text in all sections of our freshmen seminar program, Alpha Seminar
+The book selected by our Alpha Seminar faculty for all incoming freshmen to read this summer is The Long Loneliness by Dorothy Day.
+The book should be read before moving to campus in August and will be a featured text in all sections of our freshmen seminar program, Alpha Seminar.